GeunhwaJeong/haneul-new/doc/book/src/basics/README.md

 # Basics

-This section covers main features of Haneul Move.
+This section covers the main features of [Haneul Move](https://docs.haneul.io/learn/haneul-move-diffs).
+Use the left navigation menu to access the section's sub-pages.